Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/01-QC-quality-raw-reads.md

 Like before, we can't view most of these files in our terminal as we can't open images or HTML files.
 Instead we'll download the core information to our own computer.
 Luckily, the `NanoPlot-report.html` file contains all of the plots and information held in the other files so we only need to download that one onto our local computer using `scp`.

 Use a terminal  that is **_not_** logged into the cloud instance and ensure you are in your `cloudspan` directory.
 You may have one from earlier.
-If you do not, use the instructions above to start one.
+If you do not, unveil the instructions below to start one.

+> ## Starting a new terminal
+>
+> 1. Open your file manager and navigate to the `cloudspan` folder which should contain the login key file
+>
+> 2. Open your machine's command line interface:
+>    Windows users: Right click anywhere inside the blank space of the file manager, then select **Git Bash Here**.
+>    Mac users: Open **Terminal** and type `cd` followed by the absolute path that leads to your `cloudspan` folder.
+Press enter.
+> 3. Check that you are in the right folder using `pwd`
+>
+{: .solution}

 Use `scp` to copy the file - the command will look something like:
 ~~~